bsmirnov12/ETL-Project/README.md

 * *pymongo* library in ``CarsDBConstructor2.ipynb`` Jupyter Notebook, that loads all the scraped data into the database

 During development of our data import procedure, we encountered some problems, that prevented data to load.
-Notably, using ``json.dumps()`` function for saving documents into files produced unsatisfactory results - the files wouldn't load.
+Notably, using ``json.dump()`` function for saving documents into files produced unsatisfactory results - the files wouldn't load.
 Investigation revealed, that the correct format should be:
 * only spaces are allowd in a single JSON document - the whole structure should be in one line
 * a set of documents should be saved in a file one per line - no other separator then new-line characted should